exiawsh/StreamPETR/README.md

 **Notes**:
 - FPS is measured on NVIDIA RTX 3090 GPU with batch size of 1 (containing 6 view images, without using flash attention) and FP32.
 - The training time is measured with 8x 2080ti GPUs.
+- RepDETR3D uses deformable attention, which is inspired by DETR3D and Sparse4D.

 ## Results on NuScenes Test Set.
 | Model | Setting |Pretrain|NDS| mAP|AMOTA|AMOTP|